Taliban near gates of Kabul as embassies prepare for evacuations

 Pro-Taliban social media accounts have boasted of the vast spoils of war captured by the insurgents, posting photos of armoured vehicles, heavy weapons, and even a drone seized by their fighters at abandoned military bases.

-After being under siege for weeks, government forces on Thursday pulled out of Herat -- an ancient Silk Road city near the Iranian border -- and retreated to a district army barracks.

-On Thursday, the interior ministry also confirmed the fall of Ghazni, opening a corridor along the major highway to Kabul from the Taliban heartlands in the south.

-As the rout unravelled, three days of meetings between key international players on Afghanistan ended in Qatar without significant progress Thursday.
+As the rout unspooled, three days of meetings between key international players on Afghanistan ended in Qatar without significant progress.

 In a joint statement, the international community, including the United States, Pakistan, the European Union, and China, said they would not recognise any government in Afghanistan "imposed through the use of military force."